On this page

 Below are some phrases that can be helpful.
 These are to get you started.
 Use whatever words are best for you.
 To learn more about what to expect visit your Emergency Room Guide

-Tell staff: They have autism and may need accommodations.
+Tell staff: I’m here with someone who has autism.
+They may need accommodations.

 A better place to wait: Where’s the quietest place we can wait?